andrewtheiss/CommissionArt/documentation/NextSteps.md

 Off-chain, one can quickly index all hubs by starting from index 0 and reading batches, or by processing events.
 Chain separation: Because the registry includes a chain_id for each hub (in its stored data or events), if in the future multiple L3 instances or cross-chain commissions are considered, one could filter by chain.
 In our single L3 environment, all hubs reside on the same chain (Animechain L3), but chain_id might refer to the origin of the NFT or owner.
 All new hubs (NFT-based or generic) will call log ArtCommissionHubCreated(chain_id, nft_contract, token_id, commission_hub) in ArtCommissionHubOwners file-fmzu8fdbvzeeb9dx8lx5hc
 , which we will use as the trigger to also append to allCommissionHubs.
-(For NFT-based hubs this already happens in _registerNFTOwner on first discovery of an NFT file-fmzu8fdbvzeeb9dx8lx5hc
+(For NFT-based hubs this already happens in _createOrUpdateCommissionHubAndOwner on first discovery of an NFT file-fmzu8fdbvzeeb9dx8lx5hc
 ; for generic, we will manually log a similar event.)
 Profile Query Methods for CommissionHubs and Art Pieces